Clash of the Ash: Background and writing

 Tell me who’s gonna mark the Kinlochshiel Bear.
-This verse refers to various positions on the shinty park as well as the sawdust, a reference to the penalty box aka the "D" which is often marked out with sawdust instead of paint.
+This verse refers to various positions on the shinty park as well as the sawdust, a reference to the penalty box a.k.a. the "D" which is often marked out with sawdust instead of paint.

 The final verse references shinty's long history (shared with hurling) which stretches back to ancient Celtic history: